burak-yildizoz/CMPE487/workshop-4-social-torrent/README.md

 - Finally, sending messages and files succeeded between two computers with Windows 10.

 ### Known Issues
 1. We didn't check maximum number of threads can the computer handle in the program.
 Practically, we didn't encountered any problem during the testing phase.
-However, the program might crash on a computers with a low computation capability.
+However, the program might crash on a computer with low computational capability.
 2. Since the screen is cleared every 3 seconds, it is possible that it can be cleared after you type your input and before pressing ENTER.
 Just try again in that case :)